husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/2-creating-nodes.md

     #### Running command: "make -j4 -l4" in "/home/pi/ros_workspace/build"
     ####

-After this operation you should have tow new folders in workspace:
+After this operation you should have two new folders in workspace:
 `build` for storing files that are used during compilation and `devel` for storing output files.